Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-During the three years to 2018, the well cementing services supply chain has been posing a low risk of service disruptions.
+During the three years to 2020, the well cementing services supply chain has been posing a moderate risk of service disruptions.
 Cement is the main material used for these services, making cement manufacturers a primary upstream supplier.
 Due to the extensive use of cement, delays in its supply could result...
 Subscribe to learn more.